sydasif/eve-ng-lab/README.md

 # How to Install EVE-NG on Microsoft Hyper-V

 In this blog, I will guide you through the process of installing EVE-NG on Microsoft Hyper-V. Typically, I use GNS3 on VMware as recommended by the documentation.
-However, there is a challenge: Microsoft Hyper-V and WSL2 for Docker Desktop on Windows do not coexist well on the same machine.
+However, there is a glitch: Microsoft Hyper-V and WSL2 does not coexist well with VMWare on the same machine.

 During my research, I found an article titled [How to install EVE-NG on Microsoft Hyper-V](https://aboutnetworks.net/eve-ng-on-hyper-v/), written on November 15, 2018.
 The tutorial was based on Ubuntu Server 16.04.
 I applied the same procedure to Ubuntu Server 22.04 but did not succeed due to differences in the Ubuntu versions used.

 The `EVE-NG CE Community Edition Cookbook` provides a procedure for `BM Server Installation Ubuntu legacy ISO` for Server 22.04.
 By combining both tutorials, I managed to get EVE-NG running on Microsoft Hyper-V.

 Let's dive into the process!